 “Linda’s story is beautifully written and of great healing benefit.
 It will be a great source of comfort to many people … more people will realise that they are not alone in having spiritual experiences and it will encourage them to share their experiences.
 More importantly, it will inform people, who know little about spiritually transformative experiences, of the full range of complexities associated with them.”

 Powerful transformative experiences suggest a promising future for humankind.
-It is important, however, that the jewels of wisdom on offer from all kinds of experiencers are collected and shared, so we can all learn how to arrive there, and for experiencers to be helped in adjusting to their expanded worldview, so they can become the spiritual teachers, healers, carers, creators and innovators that our world needs.
+It is important, however, that the jewels of wisdom on offer from all kinds of experiencers are collected and shared.

 I would love to hear from people who have spontaneously experienced the near-death phenomenon without being close to death.
-You may refer to it as something else.
-I would like to know what term suits you best.
-How do you sum up your consciousness experience(s)?
-Is there any wisdom you would like to share with us?
+Is there anything you’d like to share?